vincentarelbundock/modelsummary/README.md

 msummary(mod)
 ```

-In `Rstudio`, this following image will automatically be displayed in the "Viewer" window.
-When running `R` from a terminal or from the basic `R` program, this table will appear in your default browser.
+In `Rstudio`, the image below will be displayed automatically in the "Viewer" window.
+When running `R` from a terminal or from the basic `R` interface, this table should appear in your browser.

 <img src="https://user-images.githubusercontent.com/987057/82732364-c4655400-9cda-11ea-82c4-120755a94042.png" width="12%">